CommerceExperts/searchhub-docs/docs/smartsuggest/java-integration.rst

 Adding Custom Data
 ------------------

 The Suggest Library is build as service that takes care of updates on its own.
 So no external process is necessary to send data to the Suggest Library.
 Instead a :code:`SuggestDataProvider` implementation is required, that encapsulates all the data loading.
+Check the :ref:`SuggestConfig` section above about how to add a custom :code:`SuggestDataProvider` to the suggest service.

-Assume you have a database where your required data is managed and updated every now and then.
+Let's assume you have a database where your required data is managed and updated every now and then.
 Your :code:`SuggestDataProvider` implementation needs to provide two pieces of information in advance:

   - Is there data for a given index?
   - What is the last time, this data was modified?

 The modification time of your data is important, because the Suggest Library will only request the data itself, if it is not indexed yet or if the indexed data is older than the indexed data.
-The check for new data is done every minute by default and can be changed with the :code:`updateRate` setting.
+The check for new data is done every minute by default and can be changed with the :code:`updateRate` setting of the :code:`QuerySuggestManagerBuilder`.
 If there is no modification timestamp in your database, you can either increase the :code:`updateRate` or manage a custom modification time inside your :code:`SuggestDataProvider` implementation that might only be incremented every N hours.

 When loading data, the :code:`SuggestDataProvider` implementation needs to produce all suggest records at once and provide a single big :code:`SuggestData` object.
 Here an example what goes into that DTO:

 .. code-block:: java

         SuggestData suggestDTO = SuggestData.builder()

-                /**
-                 * the type will be attached to every suggestion coming from this data provider **/
+                // the type will be attached to every suggestion coming from this data provider .type("product")
-                .type("product")

-                /**
-                 * the locale is used for several normalisation during index time are done **/
+                // the locale is used for several normalisation during index time are done .locale(Locale.GERMAN)
-                .locale(Locale.GERMAN)

-                /**
-                 * this is where the actual suggest records are loaded and passed to the DTO **/ .suggestRecords(loadSuggestions())
+                // this is where the actual suggest records are loaded and passed to the DTO .suggestRecords(loadSuggestions())

-                /**
-                 * The same timestamp has to be set here, as returned by `getLastDataModTime(String indexName)` **/ .modificationTime(getModificationTime())
+                // The same timestamp has to be set here, as returned by `getLastDataModTime(String indexName)` .modificationTime(getModificationTime())

-                /**
-                 * If available, it's also possible to add stop-words that will be ignored during indexing.
+                // If available, it's also possible to add stop-words that will be ignored during indexing.
-                 **/
                 .wordsToIgnore(Set.of("this", "that"))

                 .build();